AmMasse/ibu-app/BUILD_DEPENDENCY_NOTE.md

 - **Target SDK:** 35
 - **Compile SDK:** 36

 ## Build Dependencies
+- **Android SDK:**
+	- Download and extract the Android SDK (command line tools, build-tools, platform-tools, platforms, licenses) to a known location (e.g., `/home/codespace/android-sdk`).
+	- Ensure the following subfolders exist inside your SDK directory:
+		- `cmdline-tools/`
+		- `build-tools/`
+		- `platform-tools/`
+		- `platforms/`
+		- `licenses/`
+	- You can use the `sdkmanager` tool to install missing components:
+		- Example: `sdkmanager "build-tools;36.0.0" "platforms;android-36" "platform-tools"`
+	- Accept all licenses: `yes | sdkmanager --licenses`

+- **local.properties:**
+	- The file `source/local.properties` must contain the absolute path to your Android SDK:
+		- Example: `sdk.dir=/home/codespace/android-sdk`
+	- Do NOT use environment variables like `$HOME` in this file; use the full path.

+- **Java Version:**
+	- Java 17 is required.
+Set `JAVA_HOME` to the Java 17 installation directory before building:
+		- Example: `export JAVA_HOME=/usr/lib/jvm/java-17-openjdk-amd64`
+		- Add to `PATH`: `export PATH=$JAVA_HOME/bin:$PATH`

+- **Other:**
 	- The file `source/cmdline-tools.zip` was removed from version control because it exceeds GitHub's 100 MB file size limit.
-This file is required for building the Android app and must be manually downloaded or restored before running builds.
-- **Action Required:** Download the Android SDK command line tools and place them at `source/cmdline-tools.zip` before building or updating the app.
+If you need to re-bootstrap the SDK, download this file and extract it as needed.

+**Action Required Before Building:**
+1. Ensure the Android SDK is present and all required components are installed.
+2. Ensure `local.properties` points to the correct absolute SDK path.
+3. Ensure Java 17 is installed and `JAVA_HOME` is set.
+4. (Optional) Download and extract `cmdline-tools.zip` if re-initializing the SDK.

 ## Signing Information (for release builds)
 - **Keystore file:** `signing.keystore`